JLESC/jlesc.github.io/_projects/dense_eigen_project.md

 * EigenExa : stable version 2.11 (relases on December 2021)
 * ELPA : 2018.11.001, 2019.05.001 for devel stage, and 2019.11.001 for next stage.
-       include support for GPU acceleration for ELPA1 and 2.
+       Include support for GPU acceleration for ELPA1 and 2.

 ## Visits and meetings